-As more companies begin to incorporate independent professional talent into their workforce, more high-profile lawsuits have been in the news—throwing the issue of worker misclassification into the spotlight.
+As more companies incorporate independent professional talent into their workforces, the issue of worker misclassification has also been thrown into the spotlight.
 But what is worker misclassification exactly?

 Think of independent contractors as their own business entity.
 These self-employed professionals often work as sole proprietors or through an incorporated business.
 Independents are specialists in their area of expertise and they provide their skills and knowledge to a project or task a client engages them to complete.